mathematicalthinking/vmt/docs/Guide.md

 ### Overview

 This application is built with Node/Express/MongoDb on tha backend and React/Redux on the front end.
 All Frontend or client-side code resides in the client directory.
-The rest of the root level directory is devoted to the server.
+The rest of the root irectory is devoted to the server.

 ### Backend